-It’s no secret that I am a Kelley Armstrong fan.
-It’s not just because she is a fellow Canuck; she’s one talent writer in every genre she tries.
+It’s no secret that I am a HUGE Kelley Armstrong fan.
+It’s not just because she is a fellow Canuck; she’s one talented writer in every genre she tries.
 I’ve enjoyed both her YA and Adult paranormal series over the years but I was really excited to see what she could do with a contemporary mystery/thriller.

 I knew it was going to be suspenseful–full of great twists and strong characters–so I couldn’t wait to get started!

 First, I love the fact that this book is set in Canada!
 I don’t get to read many books set in my home country so that was a big bonus for me.

 Then the idea that there is this isolated town filled with people trying to escape their previous lives?
 Fascinating.
 And the perfect place for trouble to brew!
 You’ve got this small town vibe where anyone can be a suspect and it’s just great to read about.
 I loved the setting for this series!
 (And the English Minor in me who took a single Detective Fiction course loves the perfect setting for mystery).

 I loved, loved, loved the many layers to this series.
 Everything just builds from start to finish, book to book.